 Which One

 And one of the scribes came, and having heard them reasoning together, and perceiving that he had answered them well, asked him, Which is the first commandment of all?
 And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord our God is one Lord: And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.
 And the second is like, namely this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.
 And the scribe said unto him, Well, Master, thou hast said the truth: for there is one God; and there is none other but he: And to love him with all the heart, and with all the understanding, and with all the soul, and with all the strength, and to love his neighbour as himself, is more than all whole burnt offerings and sacrifices.
 And when Jesus saw that he answered discreetly, he said unto him, Thou art not far from the kingdom of God.
 And no man after that durst ask him any question.
 And Jesus answered and said, while he taught in the temple, How say the scribes that Christ is the son of David?
 For David himself said by the Holy Ghost, The LORD said to my Lord, Sit thou on my right hand, till I make thine enemies thy footstool.
 David therefore himself calleth him Lord; and whence is he then his son?
-And the common people heard him gladly.-Mark 12:28-37***David was an Israelite from the tribe of Judah, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and Leah, and Jacob and Leah's 4th born son Judah.
-Years after David was anointed to reign as king in the Promised Land, David began to reign only over the tribe of Judah.
-When David was 37 1/2 years old, he became the 2nd king to reign over all of the Israelites in the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
+And the common people heard him gladly.-Mark 12:28-37***David was an Israelite from the tribe of Judah, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and his 1st wife Leah, and Jacob and Leah's 4th born son Judah.
+Years after David was anointed to rule as king over the Israelites in the Promised Land, David began to reign only over the tribe of Judah.
+When David was 37 1/2 years old, he became the 2nd king to rule over all of the Israelites in the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
 The names of some scribes who worked and served during David's kingship and throughout the reigns of his successors, and the names of some scribes who served with the prophets of the Lord God, are revealed in the divinely inspired Scriptures of the Holy Bible.
 Scribes were specially educated Israelites who could legibly transcribe, copy and record information, and were taught, and could teach, all the laws that the Lord God gave Moses for the Israelites.
 Moreover, scribes sometimes helped counsel the king.
 Seraiah (Sheva/Shavsha) was the scribe during David's reign, and David's close relative Jonathan was another scribe.
-Solomon, the 2nd child born to David and Bathsheba, was the 3rd king to reign over all of the Israelites.
+Solomon, the 2nd child born to David and Bathsheba, was the 3rd king to rule over all of the Israelites.
 Rehoboam, the son born to Solomon and Naamah, was the 4th king to reign.
 After Rehoboam gave a specific answer, the Israelites split into 2 kingdoms, according to the will of the Lord God, due to the idolatry and other wickedness of Solomon.
 Judah was the nation in the south, Jerusalem was the royal city, and Rehoboam was the 1st king to reign.
 Israel was the northern nation, Samaria was the final royal city, and Jeroboam, the son born to Nebat and Zeruah, was the 1st king to reign.
 Less than 200 years after Jeroboam's son Nadab became the 2nd king to rule the northern nation of Israel, the Assyrians invaded the kingdom and conquered Samaria, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
-Less than 140 years after Samaria was conquered, the Babylonians (Chaldelans) invaded Judah and conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
-Over 500 years after Israelites began returning to Judah and Jerusalem, Jesus the Christ, the Son of Godwas born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River by Mary's relative John the Baptist, from the tribe of Jacob and Leah's 3rd born son Levi.
+Less than 140 years after Samaria was conquered, Rehoboam's great-great-great-great-great-great-great-great-great-great-great-great-great-grandson Zedekiah (Mattaniah) became the 19th king to rule Judah.
+During the 11th year of Zedekiah's reign, the Babylonians (Chaldeans) conquered Jerusalem, according to the will of the Lord God, due to the idolatry and other wickedness of the Israelites.
+Over 500 years after Israelites began returning to Judah and Jerusalem, John the Baptist and Jesus the Christ, the Son of Godwere born.
+John the Baptist was born into the tribe of Jacob and Leah's 3rd born son Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Judah, the tribe of Judah's kings, to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
 Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
 The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
-Jesus fasted for 40 days and nights and was tempted.
+Jesus fasted 40 days and nights and was tempted.
 Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world.
 In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
 The names of the scribes who came in contact with Jesus are not revealed in the Holy Bible.
 Jesus explained that the scribes were hypocrites.
-The scribes knew the laws that the Lord God gave Moses and the scribes knew the traditions that were passed down by the Israelite elders.
-However, the scribes did not believe Jesus to be the Christ, and were involved with other groups in the arrest and crucifixion of Jesus the Christ, the Son of David.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 10:1-29:30, 2 Chronicles, Matthew, Mark, Luke, John, Acts 1:1-26
+The scribes knew the laws that the Lord God gave Moses, and the scribes knew the traditions that were passed down by the Israelite elders.
+However, the scribes did not believe Jesus to be the Christ, and the scribes were involved with other groups responsible for the arrest and crucifixion of Jesus the Christ, the Son of God, the Son of David.-Genesis 11:26-50:26, Exodus, Numbers 20:1-29, 27:12-23, Deuteronomy 31:1-30, 32:44-52, 34:1-12, Joshua 1:1-4:24, 23:1-24:33, Judges 1:1-2:23, 1 Samuel 1:1-3:21, 8:1-31:13, 2 Samuel, 1 Kings, 2 Kings, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, 6:1-81, 10:1-29:30, 2 Chronicles, Matthew, Mark, Luke, John, Acts 1:1-26

 Reference Scriptures: